jolars/eulerr/cran-comments.md

 I am switching e-mail address for this package.

+## Resubmission

+This is a resubmission.
+In this version I have correctly resolved the error that causes the package to fail the automated check last time.

 ## Reverse dependencies

 * eulerr's two reverse dependencies cola and seqsetvis where checked